)

 Ready — click Play

-Practice: What is Close Parenthesis in Morse Code?
+What Is the Close Parenthesis in Morse Code?

 )= ?

-How to Tap Close Parenthesis in Morse Code
+How to Tap the Close Parenthesis in Morse Code

 — DashLong press